Boutique Advisory for the C-Suite

 Five levels.
 One direction.

-Most organizations don't fail because they're bad.
-They fail because they're scaling the wrong level.
+Some organizations stagnate because they're scaling the wrong level.
 The Levels Framework gives leadership a shared language for where an organization actually is, where it should be in 18 months, and the operating moves that bridge the gap.
 It applies across the C-suite.
-Marketing was just the version we polished first.

 01